 © Jonathan and Angela Scott

-Although the most reliable way of seeing lions is from a safari vehicle, encountering them on foot adds an entirely diff erent dimension.
-Walking through the dry savannah, keeping careful watch for footprints, scat markings and flattened areas of grass: you’re in their territory, on their terms; it’s heart-racing stuff.
+Walking through Tanzania's dry savannah, keeping careful watch for footprints, scat markings and flattened areas of grass: you’re in their territory, on their terms; it’s heart-racing stuff.

 Turtle watching in Suriname

 Matapica Beach is one of the world's most important turtle-nesting sites, where you have a huge chance of daylight sightings.